 Every home cook has at least one dish they can practically make in their sleep.
-For me, that’s strata, which is basically a breakfast casserole made with layers of toasted bread, vegetables (or meat) and cheese soaked in an egg custard.
+For me, that’s strata, which is basically a casserole made with layers of toasted bread, vegetables (or meat) and cheese soaked in an egg custard.

-It’s the perfect dish for breakfast, brunch, or dinner and embodies my favorite type of home cooking: rustic, adaptable, and easy to make ahead.
+It’s the perfect dish for brunch, luncheons, or dinner and embodies my favorite type of home cooking: rustic, adaptable, and easy to make ahead.
 All of which means less stress when mealtime rolls around.

-What's in this strata?
+What's in This Strata?

-I make this vegetarian breakfast casserole with mushrooms and Brussels sprouts, flavored with a hit of onion, garlic, and thyme.
+I make this vegetarian casserole with mushrooms and Brussels sprouts, flavored with a hit of onion, garlic, and thyme.

 For the bread, sourdough is my go-to.
 As for cheese, I love how the grassy tang and subtle barnyard funk of fresh chèvre plays with the earthy mushrooms and bitter sprouts, so I dot the strata with generous dollops of the fresh goat’s milk cheese.